WORKING FOR BALTIMORE’S WATERFRONT

 Today, Baltimore’s tourism industry continues to grow and prosper, and has become one of the city’s top employment generators.
 With nearly 8,000 hotel rooms, hundreds of restaurants, world-class attractions, and thriving businesses, the tourism sector is an employment source for over 16,000 residents, and the harbor a destination of choice for entertainment and business.

-More recently, new mixed-use neighborhoods along the Waterfront such as Harbor East have grown, with locally-owned restaurants, movie theaters, hotels, and luxury condominiums rising along the skyline.
+More recently, new mixed-use neighborhoods along the Waterfront such as Harbor East and Harbor Point have grown, with locally-owned restaurants, movie theaters, hotels, and luxury condominiums rising along the skyline.
 Many of the leading national and regional employers have moved to new LEED-certified buildings along the Waterfront.

 As we look to the future, Waterfront Partnership sees Baltimore Harbor growing still to be the home of even more outdoor activities: bike paths along the Waterfront Promenade, grassy parks lining the water’s edge, sailing regattas, kids slipping down waterslides, swim teams racing from shore to shore, and fishing lines cast from boats and piers.